RevealBi/Documentation/en/index.md

 <h4 style="color:#2328B0;">Leverage Advanced Predictive Analysis </h4>

 Get even more insight from your visualizations with advanced predictive analysis, using statistical functions.
-You can use the Time series forecast, Linear regression and Detect outliers to make predictions, recognize and evaluate trends, or discover outliers in your data series.
+You can use the Time series forecast, Linear regression, and Detect outliers to make predictions, recognize and evaluate trends, or discover outliers in your data series.

 <img src="data-visualizations/images/time-series-forecast-6-months.png" alt="Showing statistical functions in Reveal" width="100%"/>